DarthKoder/Hunter-Kitchen-Designs/README.md

  * Frequent user goals
     * Always being able to navigate their way.
     * Review the galleries for any new photos and inspiration.
+    * Review all items to help decision making on the Things To Consider page.
     * Review any changes to the contacts information.
+    * Contact the company at ay time.
 - - -

 ## Features